 WEEKLY testing of NHS staff on a voluntary basis would be "sensible" says the Royal College of GPs.

-The statement was in response to a call for increased testing from former health secretary Jeremy Hunt, who now chairs the health select committee.
+The statement was in response to a call for increased testing from former health secretary Jeremy Hunt, who now chairs the health and social care select committee.
 He said that testing should be expanded to include weekly testing for all NHS staff and secondary care teachers.

 Dr Jonathan Leach, Honorary Secretary of the RCGP, commented: "Weekly testing of NHS staff on a voluntary basis seems sensible - we know that testing reduces doubt and anxiety for frontline healthcare professionals, as well as reassurance for patients who may be, understandably, worried about the current situation.